vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 - For input data, it is used to check and validate argument values (raising a 400 bad request error if any errors)
 - For storing data, it can be used by the **default** provider to get some persistance information like key definition, uniqueness, collection name...
-- For metadata description, it is used to display information (with /api/_servicedescription) usefull to code generation or other tools.
+- For metadata description, it is used to display information (with /api/_servicedescription) useful to code generation or other tools.

 Create a new file src/api/model.ts and copy/paste the following code: